SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex11/README.md

      <img src="images/ex1126.png" alt="Event Binding" width="50%">

-     Then click on **ABAP Development** in the left window pane and click the System URL to open the SAP Fiori Launchpad.
+  2. Then click on **ABAP Development** in the left window pane and click the System URL to open the SAP Fiori Launchpad.

      <img src="images/ex1127.png" alt="Event Binding" width="100%">

-  3. Then click on ABAP Development in the left window pane and click the System URL to open the SAP Fiori Launchpad.

-  4. Search for the Channel Binding app and start it.
+  3. Search for the Channel Binding app **Enterprise Event Enablement - Configure Channel Binding** and start it.

      > Please search for **Kanalbindung** if you’re logged in german (DE).

-  5. Select the event channel `ZRAP110_TRAVEL_EVENTS`, and add a new Topic.
+  4. Select the event channel `ZRAP110_TRAVEL_EVENTS`, and add a new Topic.
 The Topic correspond to the xxx  in the Event Binding editor.

      <img src="images/eventx.png" alt="Event Binding" width="50%">